-You’ve likely heard more than a few radio ads in your lifetime.
+You’ve likely heard more than a few radio advertisements in your lifetime.
 Whether you’re listening to your local radio station on your daily commute or tuning in to the news, radio ads regularly occupy space on the airwaves.

 When done right, companies can use radio jingles or captivating radio commercials as part of a comprehensive marketing strategy.
-Contrary to popular opinion, your listener won’t switch stations unless your ad fails to entertain them.
+Contrary to popular opinion, your listener won’t switch radio stations unless your ad fails to entertain them.

 Furthermore, radio ads are cost-effective, especially when compared with TV commercials.
 You can reach a vast audience through radio ads while mitigating your advertising spend.

 When you choose to advertise on radio stations that are popular with your customers, you’ll find that listeners learn more about your business, service, and brand.
 This is particularly true if you run the ad regularly.